Alternating Recurrent Dialog Model with Large-scale Pre-trained Language Models: Experiments and Results

 \subsubsection{Results}

 Table~\ref{tab:persuasion_automatic} shows the results for PersuasionForGood.
 Because \modelname{} applies better speaker modeling and recurrence mechanism, our model achieves lower perplexity compared to TransferTransfo.
-In terms of BLEU scores, TransferTransfo is better than \modelname{}.
-However, BLEU-1 cannot reflect the actual generation quality because a random sentence with common tokens “the, of, is, are…” already has 10.0+ BLEU-1 score.
+We did not report BLEU, because on the PersuasionForGood dataset, BLEU score cannot reflect the actual generation quality as a random sentence with common tokens “the, of, is, are…” already has 10.0+ BLEU-1 score.
 Also because the validation set only contains 100 samples, the result can have a high variance.
+Then the only way to evaluate this type of system is by human evaluation.

 To comprehensively evaluate each model's performance, we recruit 14 human evaluators to chat with the two persuasive systems ten times to avoid the randomness produced by each model.
 In total, we collected 140 ratings.
 We ask them to select a preferred chat-bot and indicate how much they are willing to donate after talking to the chat-bot.
 As a result, human judges prefer \modelname{} over TransferTransfo and tends to donate more when talking to \modelname{} produced chat-bot.
 Our model achieved 27\% more donations compared to TransferTransfo.
 This indicates that our systems are more persuasive.
 In some examples, such as the one in Table~\ref{tab:persuasion_human_machine_example}, our model generates coherent, natural, and persuasive responses.